Turner Ashby: Civil War

 He had been appointed brigadier general just two weeks before his death.
 Although he is sometimes referred to as a general and his name often appears in lists of Confederate generals, his appointment as brigadier general was never confirmed by the Confederate Senate.
 He died two weeks after his appointment and the Confederate Senate did not act to confirm the appointment during that time.

 Legacy

 Stonewall Jackson's report of the engagement sums up the man (although considering Jackson's resistance to Ashby's promotion, the eulogy might be an exaggeration in favor of the young man):

 Ashby was buried at the University of Virginia Cemetery, but in October 1866, his body was reinterred at the Stonewall Cemetery in Winchester, Virginia, next to the body of his younger brother Richard Ashby, who was killed in Hampshire County in a skirmish with Union soldiers in 1861.
 The Turner Ashby Monument can be found in Harrisonburg, Virginia, at the spot where Ashby was fatally shot in the Battle of Harrisonburg at Chestnut Ridge.

+In 1914 the Neale Publishing Company published Life of Turner Ashby, a biography of Ashby by his kinsman Thomas Ashby.

 Turner Ashby High School, in Bridgewater, Virginia, is named after the general.
-A biography of Ashby was written by his relative Thomas Ashby.